What does Embossing and Debossing Look Like?

 Types of Embossing/Debossing

-Embossing can incorporate a number of die styles to achieve unique effects.
+Embossing can incorporate several die styles to achieve unique effects.

 For instance, round dies produce images with rounded corners while the flat dies create straight edges and hard shapes.

 For a deep emboss effect, the use of beveled dies often create tapering/sloping sides.
-This can achieve a more or less 3-dimensional effect can be with sculptured dies that create multiple layers.
+This can achieve a more or less 3-dimensional multi-layer effect.

 The Embossing/Debossing Process